learn-co-curriculum/single-variable-regression-lab/README.md

 attendance_numbers = [100, 400, 700]
 ```

-Write a function called `y_intercept_provided`.
-Given a list of `x_values` and a list of `y_values` should find the point with an x_value of zero, and then return the corresponding y-value.
-If there is no x-value equal to zero, it returns `False`.

-To get you started, we'll provide a function called `sort_points` that returns a list of points sorted by their x_values.
+To get you started, we'll provide a function called `sorted_points` that accepts a list of x values and a list of y values and returns a list of point coordinates sorted by their x values.
 The return value is a list of sorted tuples.

 ```python